The Taste

 The Taste is an American cooking-themed reality competition series on ABC.
-It aired from January 22, 2013, through January 22, 2015.
+It aired from January 22, 2013, to January 22, 2015.
 On May 7, 2015, ABC canceled The Taste after three seasons.

 Format

 The Taste season begins with blind auditions of both professional and amateur cooks during which four judges, who double as mentors, taste one spoonful of food from each contestant without knowing who cooked it or what all the ingredients were.
-Each judge decides whether or not they would like the contestant on his or her team by pressing a button (green for yes or red for no); the buttons are hidden from the other judges (although some decisions are revealed to the home audience).
+Each judge decides whether or not they would like the contestant on his or her team by pressing a button, green for yes or red for no. The buttons are hidden from the other judges, although some decisions are revealed to the home audience.

 The four then meet the contestant and press a button to reveal their votes.
 If exactly one judge votes yes, that contestant automatically joins that judge's four-member team.
 If more than one judge votes yes, the contestant chooses among them.

 Once the 16 contestants are chosen, each episode consists of team and individual challenges on a weekly theme.

 In the team challenge, the contestants work for one hour with coaching from their mentors.
 Each mentor selects one dish to represent his or her team, which is tasted by a guest judge.
 The team with the best taste is rewarded with a private session with the guest judge, while the mentor of team who places last in the challenge must eliminate one of their contestants.

 In the individual challenge, the contestants work without assistance for one hour.
 Each episode ends with the mentors tasting all the competitors' dishes without knowing what it is, how it was prepared, who created it, or whom they will be eliminating, awarding a gold star to the dish they liked the most and a red star to the dish they liked the least.
 The contestant or contestants with the worst bite of food is eliminated from the competition in the first two seasons.

 Starting in the third season, the two contestants who receive the highest number of red stars in the individual challenge compete in a 40 minute, sudden-death taste-off.
 The mentors are not allowed to touch the contestants' food in this challenge.
 The competitor who has the best bite of food in the taste-off advances to the next stage of the competition, while the other competitor is eliminated.

 Other aspects of the team and individual challenges vary by season.
 See season breakdowns for details.